11 Slow-Cooker Tips Every Home Cook Needs to Know

 Don't settle for bland, mushy food.
-These expert slow-cooker tips will ensure your dinner turns out tasty and tender every single time.
+These expert Crockpot tips and tricks will ensure your dinner turns out tasty and tender every single time.

 On busy days, it’s so tempting to hit up a drive-thru so you can skip cooking and cleanup time.
 But you can also skip that stuff with a slow cooker.
 With these tips on how to use a slow cooker, dinner will be way more satisfying, too.

 Don’t own a slow cooker?
-Our Test Kitchen tested several brands to find the best slow cooker for your buck.
+Our Test Kitchen tested several brands to find the best slow cooker for your needs.

 If your family consistently gives your slow-cooked dishes low marks because of the mushy veggies, chalky meat and/or muddy, one-note flavors, you may be overcooking your recipes.
 Instead, take advantage of the slow cooker’s “Keep Warm” setting if you need to leave something on longer than the recipe requires.
 Or, choose one of these slow-cooker recipes that take a full workday to cook, so it’s ready when you get home.

 The least fun part of using a slow cooker is definitely the cleanup.
 No one likes it, and yet we all have to do it, right?
 Not quite.
 Using a slow cooker liner means that you can avoid most of the cleaning and get on with eating your deliciously tender home-cooked meal.

 If you thought that slow cookers were just for stews, I’ve got news for you.
 You can cook anything from rice pudding to mulled wine, and even cheesecake.
 If you’re looking for some inspiration, check out all the foods you didn’t know could be made in a slow cooker.